adrienjoly/telegram-scribe-bot/README.md

 Note: the first version of this bot was developed by following the steps provided in [Serverless Telegram Bot with Firebase - Francisco Gutiérrez - Medium](https://medium.com/@pikilon/serverless-telegram-bot-with-firebase-d11d07579d8a).

-## Bind tags to Trello cards

-In order to add comments and tasks to your Trello cards, you must associate one or more hashtags to these cards.

-How to achieve this?

-1. Open one of your Trello cards
-2. In the description of that card, add the following text: `telegram-scribe-bot:addCommentsFromTaggedNotes(mytag1)`, and save your changes
-3. After doing so, you'll be able to add a comment to that card, by sending the following message through your Telegram app: `/note hello world! #mytag1`

 ## Clone and Install

 To get started, you just need `git`, NodeJS and to follow these instructions: